How To Manage Neo4j Connections In NodeEra

 |Password:||This is the password that NodeEra will use to log in to Neo4j.|

-NodeEra encrypts the passwords you enter for each connection and stores them with the other NodeEra system settings (location varies by platform).
-When NodeEra connects to a Neo4j database, it will decrypt the password and pass it to Neo4j.
+NodeEra stores the passwords you enter for each connection in clear text and stores them with the other NodeEra system settings (location varies by platform).

 Passwords will not display as you enter them.
 You can change this by clicking on the “Show” button.
 This will show you the password that has been entered.